JosephABudd/kickzig/README.md

 ![The app's main menu.](images/myapp_main_menu.png)

-### kickzig for messages
+## kickzig for messages

 The front-end and back-end communicate asynchronously using messages.
 Messages are sent and messages are received.
-There is no waiting for a message response.
-Responses happend when they happen.
+There is no waiting.

-#### Adding a message
+### Adding a message

 * The command `kickzig message add-bf «message_name»` will add a 1 way message which the back-end «message_name» messenger sends to the front-end when triggered from anywhere in the back-end.
 * The command `kickzig message add-fbf «message_name»` will add a 2 way message, that begins with any front-end screen's messenger sending the message and expecting a response from the back-end «message_name» messenger.